Categories

 Samuel Cooper Confederate General: Final Years and Legacy

-In early May 1869, when Lee visited Alexandria, he personally called on Cooper and found the destitute general in need of support.
-Lee took up a collection for Cooper, securing $300 from former Brigadier General Alexander Lawton and others, adding $100 of his own, and sending the sum to Cooper (Kundahl, 2004, p.
+In early May 1869, Robert E. Lee personally called on Cooper during a visit to Alexandria and found the destitute general in need of further support.
+Lee organized a collection, securing $300 from former Brigadier General Alexander Lawton and others, adding $100 of his own, and sending the sum to Cooper (Kundahl, 2004, p.
 49).
-This gesture underscores the enduring bonds among Confederate veterans as they navigated the struggles of post-war life.
+This gesture illustrates the enduring bonds among Confederate veterans as they navigated the hardships of post-war life.

 Despite his significant contributions to both the U.S. and Confederate Armies, Cooper never regained his United States citizenship.
 In 1866, his name appeared in Harper’s History of the Great Rebellion, where he was labeled a traitor—an indication of the lingering divisions in post-war America.